en

 The dictionary gives three senses of the word 'meaning': significance, value, and purpose.
 They are connected, related words.
 If something means a lot to you, it has high value and it makes you want to do it.

 Whatever we want to do, we have to start by seeing the significance.
-What things mean to us, determine the way you act.
-People are seeing the meaning differently, which is why we can't get together.
+What things mean to us determines the way we act.
+People see the meaning differently, which is why we can't get together.

 We must start from the fact, but personal and collective thoughts and myths are entering perception.
 We do not see the facts directly.

 There is an element of individuality in the actual physical neurochemical process.
 But the word 'individual' means literally 'undivided'.
 That might raise the question of freedom.
-You may have several alternatives which are correct like there are several roads to a certain place.
+You may have several correct alternatives, like there are several roads to a certain place.

-The new culture will arise first by our seeing the meaning of the whole situation and seeing the value of it.
+The new culture will arise first by our seeing the meaning of the whole situation and its value.

 One of the questions in all this is time.
 All thought involves time in a way which we don't see.
 We tend to think that everything exists in time, that time is an independent reality.
-In a diagram, they draw a line and call it time.
+In a diagram, they draw a line and label it "time".
 There is a point which is now.

 We seem also to experience time psychologically.
 In our culture, we have a tacit assumption that everything exists in time.
 The notion of time itself is misunderstood.
 Time is only an abstraction and representation.
-You imagine the past is behind and the future stretches ahead, but the past is nowhere, the future is nowhere.
-We seem to be moving from the past toward the future, but that experience isn't making sense.
+You imagine the past is behind, and the future stretches ahead, but the past is nowhere, the future is nowhere.
+We seem to be moving from the past to the future, but that experience doesn't make sense.
 All you have is the present, the now.

 The past is mostly invented.
 You can hardly remember very much of what happened in the past.
 And the future is an expectation which is seldom realized.
 You can't count on a physical fact that we will meet at a given time.
 So psychological time is not so coherent.
 The moment now is the essence, because the past and future are now.

 This ties with thought.
-The separation of observer and the observed is simply an image and they are in fact one thought process.
-If the observer wants to observe anger he has already been affected by anger in a distorted way.
+The separation between the observer and the observed is simply an image, and they are, in fact, one thought process.
+If the observer wants to observe anger, he has already been affected by anger in a distorted way.
 There is nothing but thought, which has been affected by anger.
 This requires insight, which would free the whole process.

-For insight together we need dialogue.
-Individually a person can have insight, but we need it together.
+For insight to be, we need dialogue.
+Individually, a person can have insight, but we need it together.

 Thought is constantly trying to grasp things and bring order to them.
 If psychological time was not there, incoherent things in the process of thought would not occur.
 That requires insight into the whole thing.
-That would open the door to freedom, collectively as well as individually to friendship and fellowship and love.
+That would open the door to freedom, collectively as well as individually, to friendship, fellowship, and love.